We Shall Overcome (Bernie Sanders album)

 We Shall Overcome is an album by American politician Bernie Sanders, recorded and released in 1987.
 The album combined folk music and spoken word, narrated by Sanders.
 He was the mayor of Burlington, Vermont, at the time of the album's release.
-The album was remastered and rereleased in 2014 and gained wide exposure during Sanders' 2016 presidential campaign.
+The album was remastered and re-released in 2014 and gained wide exposure during Sanders' 2016 presidential campaign.

 Background

 In 1987, Burlington-based music producer Todd Lockwood was sipping coffee at Leunig's Bistro when he came up with the idea to approach the city's mayor, Bernie Sanders, to record a musical project at his studio, White Crow Audio.
 Lockwood wrote a letter to Mayor Sanders and a meeting was arranged at the mayor's office.
 Lockwood originally imagined the album as an audio portrait of Bernie Sanders, but Sanders saw it as an opportunity to tell a much larger story.

 Sanders made a list of ten songs he would be willing to record, five of which made the cut for the album.

 Because producer Lockwood found Sanders' musical skills inadequate to sing the folk songs on his own, he instead arranged for Sanders to speak the lyrics accompanied by a chorus of backup singers.